youneskebli/blog-django-react/README.md

 - **Dashboard**: Displays a summary of writers and the number of articles they’ve written.
 - **Article Management**: Writers can create, edit, and submit articles.
 - **Article Approval**: Editors can review and approve or reject submitted articles.
+- **Writer Article Detail Page**: can edit title or/and content of an article

 ---